 Don't be a victim

-Drink spiking occurs when drugs or alcohol is added to your drink without you knowing about it.
+Drink spiking occurs when a drug or alcohol is added to your drink without you knowing about it.
 This may affect your behaviour.

 Drink spiking is illegal, whether or not an attack or assault has been carried out.
 It can result in a maximum punishment of 10 years in prison for anyone who is found guilty of doing it.
 If an assault, rape or robbery has also taken place, the sentence will be higher.